Cloris98/SQL-Covid-data-analysis/README.md

 # SQL-Covid-data-analysis

+The data we used was from ['Our World in Data'](https://ourworldindata.org/covid-deaths), the data describes the daily uploaded (02/20 - 07/22) total covid-19 cases, deaths, vaccinations, etc.

-Analyze worldwide Covid_19 death rate and vaccination rate, localized analysis also applied.
+Infection rate, death rate and vaccination rate were analyzied globally and locally, respectively.